-11275Q.It might be convenient just to deal with it in this12context.

-13 A. Sure.

-14 276 Ο. If we pull up your Addendum Statement at WIT-91885.
+1 designated Board member in terms of Mr. Wilkinson who, 2 as MHPS, would be the one that would be familiar with 3 the case, but other than that there would have been no 4 detail reported.
+I suppose that was the thinking.
+5 That was my understanding and, certainly, practice from 15:48 6 before I took the post up there wouldn't have been 7 anything reported through.
+Now we have subsequently 8 changed that, which I'm sure you'll come on to at some 9 point.
+You know, there is now an anonymised report 10 that goes through.
+15:49 11 275 Q. It might be convenient just to deal with it in this 12 context.
+13 Α. Sure.
+14 276 Q. If we pull up your Addendum Statement at WIT-91885.
 15 Maybe it's not terribly helpful to bring this up.
 Pull 15:49 16 up Answer 6.
 What you're enclosing with your Addendum 17 Statement Evidence of Case Reports that go to the Board 18 when complete.
 Let's just look.
 Yes, I think the 19 safest thing to do is to go to your original statement 20 at WIT-41147, where you explain the current process.
-15:50

-22 You are reflecting the view that greater reporting to 23 the Board of MHPS case data would have added greater 24 accountability into our Trust system.
-You go on to say 25 that, at that time, Zoe Parks was developing a piece of 15:50 work in relation to creating an environment where the 26 27 Board would have an improved visibility of MHPS cases and the template for reporting as that time was 28 29 currently being developed.
+15:50 21 22 You are reflecting the view that greater reporting to 23 the Board of MHPS case data would have added greater 24 accountability into our Trust system.
+You go on to say 25 that, at that time, Zoe Parks was developing a piece of 15:50 26 work in relation to creating an environment where the 27 Board would have an improved visibility of MHPS cases 28 and the template for reporting as that time was 29 currently being developed.
 What has changed?
+We'll

-We'll bring up some of the documentation on it and you can talk us through it.
-For example, if we go to, you have sent us through three reports.
+1 bring up some of the documentation on it and you can 2 talk us through it.
+For example, if we go to, you have 3 sent us through three reports.
 September.
-I'm not sure if it's January or December, and February.
-A. Yeah.

-If we look at the latest one, February 2023, WIT-91914.
-6 277 Ο. 7 What you're telling us, I think, Mrs. Toal, is that 8 this is one of the developments within what might be described as the Reform Initiatives that have been 9 borne out of this case and certain conclusions that 10 15.52 11 have been reached by the Trust about the state of 12 governance in various aspects of the organisation.
+I'm not 4 sure if it's January or December, and February.
+5 Α. Yeah.
+15:51 6 277 Q. If we look at the latest one, February 2023, WIT-91914.
+7 What you're telling us, I think, Mrs. Toal, is that 8 this is one of the developments within what might be 9 described as the Reform Initiatives that have been 10 borne out of this case and certain conclusions that 15:52 11 have been reached by the Trust about the state of 12 governance in various aspects of the organisation.
 13 What now goes to the Board that didn't go to the Board 14 back in January 2017, and thereafter?

-15 So, a summary of what we do now.
-Every Doctor and Α. 15:52 16 Dentist Oversight Group, that's the regular monthly meeting where the Medical Director chairs, I'm there, 17 18 then there is a slot for each of the Divisional Medical 19 Directors.
-That's our way of keeping a track on the 20 It is our way of seeking any information from cases.
-15:52 Divisional Medical Directors about any doctors that 21 22 they are concerned about.
+15 Α. So, a summary of what we do now.
+Every Doctor and 15:52 16 Dentist Oversight Group, that's the regular monthly 17 meeting where the Medical Director chairs, I'm there, 18 then there is a slot for each of the Divisional Medical 19 Directors.
+That's our way of keeping a track on the 20 cases.
+It is our way of seeking any information from 15:52 21 Divisional Medical Directors about any doctors that 22 they are concerned about.
 Okay.
 It is that regular 23 monthly meeting.

-From that meeting then a report is prepared by Zoe from 15:53 Medical Staffing on all of the cases.
-That could be informal and it could be formal.
-It is basically a summary of what we talk about at the Doctor and Dentist Oversight Group.
+24 25 From that meeting then a report is prepared by Zoe from 15:53 26 Medical Staffing on all of the cases.
+That could be 27 informal and it could be formal.
+It is basically 28 a summary of what we talk about at the Doctor and 29 Dentist Oversight Group.
 That goes to the Medical